lightsaft/lightsaft.github.io/_posts/2020-11-11-LaSAFT-marp.md

 ---

+## 2.1.
+Review: U-Net For Spectrogram-based Source Separation

+- Naive Assumption
+  - Assuimg a spectrogram is a two (left and right) - channeled image
+  - Spectrogram-based Source Separation can be viewed as an Image-to-Image Translation

+- ..., and it works...!
+- Reality Check
-Rothman, D. "What’s wrong with CNNs and spectrograms for audio processing?."
+  - Rothman, D. "What’s wrong with CNNs and spectrograms for audio processing?."
 Tech.
 Rep. (2018).

+---

+## 2.2.
+Spectrogram $\neq$ Image

+- The assumption was too naive.

+### 가우오디오 논문 발췌
+### 우리꺼
+### 블로그꺼

+---

+## 2.2.
+Alternatives

+- 1-D CNNs
+- Dilated Convolutions
+- RNNs
+- FTBs

 ---